SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/video-meetings/configure-video-meetings.md

 4. In the new browser tab, select the service provider your company uses for video meetings.

-5. You will be forwarded to the service provider's authentication portal.
+5. You are forwarded to the service provider's authentication portal.
 Do the following:

     * [Authenticate and validate your user][1].
     * Confirm that the service provider is allowed to connect to SuperOffice.